Pensions Reserve Fund (France)

 The French Pension Reserve Fund (Fonds de Réserve pour les Retraites, FRR) is a public entity created by law n°2001-624 dated 17 July 2001.
-Its mission is to invest monies entrusted to it by the public authorities on behalf of the community with the aim of financing the pension system.
+Its mission is to invest monies entrusted to it by the public authorities on behalf of the community with the aim of financing the French pension system.

 Its investment policy is to optimize returns on the investments it makes as prudently as possible.
 Its policy must be consistent with those collective values that are designed to promote balanced economic, social and environmental development.

 Assets under management

-As of December 2016 the FRR's assets are 36 billion Euros.
+In 2009, FRR had €31.9 billion in assets under management.
+As of December 2016 the FRR's assets were 36 billion Euros.
+At the end of 2024 FRR's assets were estimated to be around €36 billion.

 History

 At its creation the target was to build a reserve fund of 150 billion Euro by 2020.
 The funds were to come from 4 sources: